Hedwi/hedwi-document/hedwi-mail-suite/source/docker-install.rst

 About
 ======================

-To be a nice google workspace alternative
+To be the best self-hosted work suite

 0. Requirements
 =====================
-Minimum 1G memory 1 CPU 64-bit Linux system
+Minimum 2G memory 2 cores CPU 64-bit Linux system

 1. configure DNS
 ===============================================